Therapeutic Apheresis and Dialysis

 Use double spacing throughout.
 All measurements must be given in SI units.
 Abbreviations should be used sparingly – only where they ease the reader’s task by reducing repetition of long, technical terms.
 Initially use the word in full, followed by the abbreviation in parentheses.
 Thereafter, use the abbreviation only.
 Within the manuscript, specify the manufacturer and manufacturer’s address (city, state, country) for all vital or unusual products used in experiments.
 Chemical substances should be referred to by the generic name only.
 Trade names should not be used.
 Drugs should be referred to by their generic names.
 If proprietary drugs have been used in the study, refer to these by their generic name, mentioning the proprietary name, and the name and location of the manufacturer, in parentheses.
 Manuscripts should be presented in the following order: (i) title page, (ii) abstract and keywords, (iii) text, (iv) acknowledgments, (v) references, (vi) appendices, (vii) figure legends, (viii) tables (including title and footnotes) and (ix) figures.

-Text: Authors may use these suggested subheadings to divide the sections of their manuscript: (i) Introduction, (ii) Materials and Methods (or Patients), (iii) Results, (iv) Discussion, (v) Conclusions, (vi) Acknowledgments, and (vii) References.
+Text: Authors may use these suggested subheadings to divide the sections of their manuscript: (i) Introduction, (ii) Materials and Methods (or Patients), (iii) Results, (iv) Discussion, (v) Conclusions, (vi) Acknowledgments, (vii) Conflicts of Interest and (viii) References.

 Acknowledgments: Acknowledgment statements should specify: (i) contributions that require acknowledgment but do not justify authorship, such as general support by a departmental chair, (ii) acknowledgments of technical help, and (iii) acknowledgments of financial and material support, which should specify the nature of the support.